Meghan Maupin, CEO

 Our tools are paper-based and can be recycled after use.

-The 15mL bottle that holds your formula is recyclable, but the proper steps must be taken before sticking it into the recycling bin.
+The bottles that hold your formulas are recyclable, but the proper steps must be taken before sticking it into the recycling bin.

-- Recycle glass bottle and glass part of the dropper (NOTE: the nitrile rubber bulb of the dropper cannot be recycled)
+- For serum: Take out the glass pipette from the dropper.
+Recycle glass bottle and glass part of the dropper.
+(NOTE: the nitrile rubber bulb of the dropper cannot be recycled.)